Updated Feb 02, 2026

 Conclusion

-Adalo’s no-code platform makes app development accessible with its visual editor and built-in backend.
-Instead of spending months on traditional development, you can have a working MVP ready in just days or weeks, significantly reducing costs - by as much as 70%.
-With the capacity to handle millions of daily data requests, Adalo ensures your app is both reliable and scalable, ready to grow alongside your practice.
+The AI-powered platform makes app development accessible with its visual editor and built-in backend.
+Instead of spending months on traditional development, you can have a working MVP ready in just days or weeks, significantly reducing costs—by as much as 70%.
+With the capacity to handle millions of daily data requests and infrastructure that scales to support over 1 million monthly active users, your app is both reliable and scalable, ready to grow alongside your practice.

-One standout feature of Adalo is its unified deployment system, enabling updates to roll out seamlessly across all platforms.
-As your practice evolves, you can easily introduce new features like telemedicine integrations, AI-powered analytics, or connections to existing EHR systems through DreamFactory - no need to rebuild from scratch.
+One standout feature is the unified deployment system, enabling updates to roll out seamlessly across all platforms with unlimited republishing.
+As your practice evolves, you can easily introduce new features like telemedicine integrations, AI-powered analytics, or connections to existing EHR systems through DreamFactory—no need to rebuild from scratch.

 Related Blog Posts